I think Buton is probably one of the most interesting places to visit in Indonesia, along with its neighboring island Muna.

 This matches our own itinerary pretty closely, with a few tweaks and improvements based on our experience:

-• Day 2 – Do a boat trip to Siompu and Liwutonkidi islands.
+- Day 2 β Do a boat trip to Siompu and Liwutonkidi islands.
 Relax on the beach at Napa Sangia and do the short hike up to the viewpoint on the cliff.
 Do a short detour by boat to Buata beach for more swimming.

-• Day 3 – Spend the day doing a boat trip in southern Buton to see the Sampolawa river, Lasoka beach, Karamba floating restaurant, and Lakadao beach.
+- Day 3 β Spend the day doing a boat trip in southern Buton to see the Sampolawa river, Lasoka beach, Karamba floating restaurant, and Lakadao beach.

-• Day 4 – Do the Samparona waterfall trek, which has two big waterfalls and a bat cave.
+- Day 4 β Do the Samparona waterfall trek, which has two big waterfalls and a bat cave.
 You can swim at the waterfall after hiking.
 If you make it back in good time, it might be possible to do some other activities after the trek as well.

-• Day 5 – Drive 2 hours to northern Buton to see more waterfalls: Lantangahi, Lapangan, and/or Kandawu Ndawuna.
-Some trekking and route finding is needed, so you’ll probably have to pick just two of the waterfalls to see in a day.
+- Day 5 β Drive 2 hours to northern Buton to see more waterfalls: Lantangahi, Lapangan, and/or Kandawu Ndawuna.
+Some trekking and route finding is needed, so youβll probably have to pick just two of the waterfalls to see in a day.
 On the drive out of Baubau, you can also enjoy some wonderful views of rice fields in the Balinese village.

-• Day 6 – Visit the hilltop viewpoint at Bukit Wakoea, and the traditional village at Rongi.
+- Day 6 β Visit the hilltop viewpoint at Bukit Wakoea, and the traditional village at Rongi.
 Then go for a swim at Bahari beach.
 On the drive back to Baubau, stop at Nirwana beach.

-• Day 7 – Take the morning ferry from Baubau (Buton) to Wamengkoli (Muna).
+- Day 7 β Take the morning ferry from Baubau (Buton) to Wamengkoli (Muna).
 Make a quick stop to see Bidadari cave and Kotaeono cave in southern Muna, then drive north to the Moko lakes, where you can swim in clear blue water at the sinkholes.

-Butonese girl with beautiful eyes
+Butonese girl with amazing eyes

 Driver & Guide Contacts For Buton

 Here are some useful contacts for your trip to Buton and Muna.
-I can recommend all of these people from my own personal experience:
+I can recommend all of these people from my own experience:

-• Aspin Chatilombuz — Aspin was the main contact for our trip to Buton and Muna.
-He was a big help and answered lots of my questions before our trip.
 We were traveling with our 1 year old baby, and he was able to advise us which activities would be good with our baby, and which things would be safer for me to do alone with him, like trekking.

 Once we got to Buton, Aspin arranged drivers, boat tours, and other activities for us based on what I wanted to see and do.
-You can contact him by WhatsApp at ☎ +62 823-7286-6231 or on his Facebook page.
+He also went with me to Siompu island and some other places.

-• Laode Ibnu Rajab — Laode is affiliated with Aspin, and he was the main guide during our trip, since Aspin got sick a few days after we arrived.
 Laode is very friendly and helpful, and he knows all the good places to see in Buton and Muna.
 He also joined me for trekking to a bunch of different caves and waterfalls.
-You can contact him by WhatsApp at ☎ +62 822-3921-1302 or on his Facebook page.

-• Mario Kojongian (Sulawesi Eco Adventure) — Mario’s company offers tours for all the nice places in southeast Sulawesi: Buton, Muna, Wakatobi, Labengki, and Sombori.
-He speaks good English, and he was happy to answer a bunch of our questions about Buton and Muna.
+You can contact him by WhatsApp at β +62 822-3921-1302 or on his Facebook page. - Mario Kojongian (Sulawesi Eco Adventure) β Marioβs company offers tours for all the nice places in southeast Sulawesi: Buton, Muna, Wakatobi, Labengki, and Sombori.

-• Dudy — This is a trekking guide in Buton who can arrange wildlife tours in Lambusango forest.
-I didn’t end up doing that with him because I ran out of time, but he was responsive and easy to chat with on WhatsApp.
-You can contact him at ☎ +62 822-6128-5600.
+His company is high rated and he was a helpful contact, so Iβd happily recommend him for a trip to Buton and Muna.
+You can contact him by WhatsApp at β +62 821-9590-1528, or on his companyβs Facebook page. - Dudy β This is a trekking guide in Buton who can arrange wildlife tours in Lambusango forest.
+I didnβt end up doing that with him because I ran out of time, but he was responsive and easy to chat with on WhatsApp.
+You can contact him at β +62 822-6128-5600.

 Swimming at Bahari Beach